madssf/trading-app-web/README.md

 https://saasitive.com/tutorial/react-token-based-authentication-django/

-## FIX:
+## Backend TODO:

-Missing models:

-- Trades, deposits, portfolio assets

-Models updates:

-- Banned coins FK currency (list or what?)
-- More model parameters
+### Short-term:

-Permissions on everything
+- Permissions on everything
+- Linked API views, relational

+### Mid-term:

+- PortfolioAssets status Enum
+- Paramters that use coins should have coin as FK

+### Long-term:

+- Store prices in DB